alon-albalak/alon-albalak.github.io/_pages/about.md

 <hr>

 ## \*\* NEWS \*\*

+### \[05/2023\] New work on "Improving Few-shot Generalization by Exploring and Exploiting Auxiliary Data" is out!
+This work presents 2 methods of few-shot learning with auxiliary data, inspired by multi-armed bandits.
+These methods show significant improvement over multi-tasking followed by fine tuning (9% improvement).<br>
+Check out the [paper](https://arxiv.org/abs/2302.00674) and the [code](https://github.com/alon-albalak/FLAD) for more information.

 ### \[05/2023\] Our work on "Modeling Utterance-level Causality in Conversations" was accepted to the Findings of ACL 2023!
 Check out the [paper](https://arxiv.org/abs/2212.10515) for more details.